-Acknowledging and building on the collective knowledge, skills and aspirations that exist within every community to optimise resources and success.
+Acknowledging and building on the collective knowledge, skills and aspirations that exist to optimise resources and success.

-This principle is underpinned by the belief that every community has strengths, knowledge, skills and aspirations to contribute.
-By focusing on what people and communities have and what they are good at, we enable communities to draw on their strengths and assets to achieve their aspirations.
-A community asset can be a person, the built and natural environment, a community organisation or the history, culture and identity of a place.
+This principle is underpinned by the belief that every community, organisation or group has strengths, knowledge, skills and aspirations to contribute.
+By focusing on what's strong, we enable people to draw on their strengths and assets to achieve their aspirations.

-Engaging and empowering local communities in this way brings access to more networks, resources and energy, which can lead to more meaningful and persistent change.
+Engaging and empowering communities in this way brings access to more networks, resources and energy, which can lead to more meaningful and persistent change.
 Critical questions might include the following:

-- What are our communities' strengths, resources and assets? - What language are we using when speaking with and about our communities - is it positive and enabling or focused on needs and problems? - Where is this community excelling?
+- What are their strengths, resources and assets? - What language are we using when speaking with and about the community is it positive and enabling or focused on needs and problems? - Where is this community excelling?
 What can we learn?
 How can we use this as an opportunity to create positive change? - What tools, processes and systems can we put in place to enable our organisation to be strengths-based?